-This realisation set me on the path to complete an MA in the Rhetoric and Rituals of Death and then to become a researcher and writer about end-of-life experiences.
-What I learnt from my research really helped me to address my fear of death.
-I therefore deeply question why we have turned something that is going to happen to every single one of us on this planet into such a taboo subject.
+This realisation set me on the healing path which culminated in an MA in the Rhetoric and Rituals of Death and then to become a researcher and writer about end-of-life experiences.
+What I learnt from my research really helped me to address my fear of death and made me deeply question why we have turned something that is going to happen to every single one of us on this planet into such a taboo subject.
 As I continued to interview people about the way we don’t talk about death, I began to realise that one of the major reasons is because most people don’t know how to respond to it.
 They become literally tongue-tied through fear of getting it wrong and making things worse.

 Nevertheless, I strongly believe we need to get a grasp of our fear around talking about death and dying otherwise we will continue to pass this paralysing taboo down the generations.
-I have heard tragic stories from many people.
-Those, who, as children, were prevented in some way from talking about the death of a treasured parent, grandparent or sibling and the negative impact this had on their ability to relate healthily to life and to express trust and love.
+I have heard so many tragic stories from people, who, as children, were prevented from talking about the death of a treasured parent, grandparent or sibling and the negative impact this had on their ability to relate healthily to life and to express trust and love.

-As I know myself.
-When we live in the denial of death or we are too scared to talk about it, it makes us feel lonely, afraid and disconnected from each other.
-Let’s face it, our younger generations are going to inherit enough problems without that too.
+As I know myself, when we live in the denial of death or we are too scared to talk about it, it makes us feel lonely, afraid and disconnected from each other.
+Let’s face it, our younger generations are going to inherit enough problems without inheriting that too.

 So how can we overcome our fear of talking to children about death and dying?

 Here are some pointers which I have discovered can really help:

 - The first thing is to look at our own relationship with death and dying.
 If we’re uncomfortable with it, we will pass this discomfort onto our children and close the conversation down.
 If we are comfortable with our mortality, the child will feel safe to explore things further.